erikkaplun/spinoff/README.md

 Spinoff is currently under continuous development but is nevertheless usable for writing real applications—its fault tolerance features also protect it against bugs in its own code.

+Hype
+====

+> _"anyway, spinoff is really super nice to play with all this stuff
+> because it's cheap to write code in it
+> it really shines at making quick prototypes"_

+...so let's hope one day there will be a testimonial here saying "it really shines at making production software".

 Example
 =======